sun-protocol/TronStudio/README.md

 In other words, if you want a particular deploy script to run only once, it needs to both return true (async) and have an `id` set.

 In any case, as a general advice every deploy function should be idempotent.
 This is so they can always recover from failure or pending transaction.
-This is what underpin most of TronStudio philosophy.
+This is what underpin most of SunStudio philosophy.

 This is why the `hre.deployments.deploy` function will by default only deploy if the contract code has changed, making it easier to write idempotent script.